holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ## Unscoped Usage

-The user can omit the request scope (not recommended for your own good).
+The user can omit the request scope (not recommended for your own good), and release claimed resources with `release`.

+By design, a component can not request multiple times from the same resource in nested way.

 ```kotlin
 request(clerks)